patrickhisnibrataas/CustomShortcuts/README.md

 # How to automatically run at system startup

-1. Create a shortcut to the customShortcuts.ahk file.
+1. Create a shortcut to the *.ahk file.
 2. Once the shortcut has been created, right-click the file and select Cut.
 3. Press the Start button and type Run and press enter.
 4. In the Run window, type shell:startup to open the Startup folder.